 This course's aim is to give an introduction into numerical methods for the solution of optimization problems in science and engineering.
 It is intended for students from two faculties, mathematics and physics on the one hand, and engineering and computer science on the other hand.
 The course's focus is on continuous optimization (rather than discrete optimization) with special emphasis on nonlinear programming.
 For this reason, the course is in large parts based on the excellent text book "Numerical Optimization" by Jorge Nocedal and Steve Wright [4].
-This book appeared in Springer Verlag and is available at the ACCO book shop as well as at VTK and recommended to the students.
+This book appeared in Springer Verlag and recommended to the students.
 Besides nonlinear programming, we discuss important and beautiful concepts from the field of convex optimization that we believe to be important to all users and developers of optimization methods.
 These contents and much more are covered by the equally excellent text book "Convex Optimization" by Stephen Boyd and Lieven Vandenberghe [2], that was published by Cambridge University Press (CUP).
 Fortunately, this book is also freely available and can be downloaded from the home page of Stephen Boyd in form of a completely legal PDF copy of the CUP book.
 An excellent textbook on nonlinear optimization that contains also many MATLAB exercises was recently written by Amir Beck [1].